 Bart’s Books Ojai, CA

-I walked into the courtyard at this outdoor bookstore about an hour before sunset, and met Matt, Rachel, their artist friend who was keeping them company, and the store cat.
+I walked into the courtyard at this outdoor bookstore about an hour before sunset, and met Matt, Rachel, and the store cat.

 Book Passage Corte Madera and San Francisco, CA